 Chicago White Sox vs. Minnesota Twins

-The Chicago White Sox and the Minnesota Twins meet for game three of their series in Chicago.
-The White Sox are -200 favorites over the Twins with an over/under run total set at 9.
+The Chicago White Sox and the Minnesota Twins face off on Monday for a MLB Opening Day matchup in the AL Central.
+The White Sox are -165 favorites over the Twins with an over/under run total set at 7.